 Waushara County is located in central Wisconsin and is surrounded by the counties of Portage and Waupaca to the north, Winnebago to the east, Green Lake and Marquette to the south and Adams County to the west.
 The county is essentially six towns in width and three towns in height.
-The Village of Coloma is located in the southwest corner of the county and is surrounded by the Town of Coloma.
-It is approximately 939 acres in size.
-I-39 runs diagonally (north-south) through the Village of Coloma and offers access to Westfield, Portage, Madison, Stevens Point, Wausau and southern and northern Wisconsin, while STH 21 enters the Village at the northeast corner and exits on the west side of I-39.
-STH 21 connects Oshkosh to Tomah and is a popular truck route.
+The Town of Coloma is located in the southwest corner of the county and is surrounded by the towns of Hancock, Richford and Deerfield in Waushara County and the towns of Springfield and Newton in Marquette County and the towns of Richfield, Colburn and Lincoln in Adams County.
+It is approximately 21,025 acres in size.
+I-39 runs diagonally (north-south) through the Town of Coloma.
+Entrance to the highway is available at STH 21 in the Village of Coloma.
+I-39 provides access to southern Wisconsin including Westfield, Portage and Madison, and Stevens Point, Wausau and northern Wisconsin.
+STH 21 provides for east-west travel through the Town and connects Oshkosh to Tomah.
+It is a popular truck route.